Coteh/LavaEscape/README.md

 - Reintroduce the broken platform type (a platform that breaks when player steps on it)
 - Give player ability to wrap around stage
 - Add background music
+- Add sound effects
 - Add high score table with ability to submit name
-- Revamp chunking system to provide more variety of platforms
+- Revamp chunking system to provide more variety of platforms and placements
 - Pickup that allows player to jump higher (like holding space to charge jump but no time needed to charge)
 - Adjust game balance (lava speed, pickup spawn rate, etc.)
 - Add tests